-This is the Owner/Management section from the business plan example (for a small wedding chapel):
+This is the Owner/Management section from the Business Plan Examples (for a small wedding chapel):

 [Owner’s Name] brings to the business a varied background including ten years experience in accounting/financial positions.
 The past six years she has worked at a Fortune 100 company, handling capital and expense budgets in excess of $200 million per year.
 This background will prove helpful in tracking The Victorian Wedding Chapel’s financial status.

 [Owner’s Name] is known for her attention to detail and ability to meet all deadlines.
 She also possesses a talent for discovering and implementing efficiencies that will translate to the private sector by continuously looking for ways to grow and improve the business.

 This experience has provided exposure to a large networking field of professionals which will be tapped for mentoring, marketing and word-of-mouth advertising.

 Additionally, [Owner’s Name] bilingual (Spanish) ability will enable her to further grow the client base from the extensive Hispanic community in and around Anytown county.